Particular/ServicePulse/docs/authentication-testing.md

 ## Prerequisites

 - ServicePulse built locally (see main README for build instructions)
-- ServiceControl instance running (provides authentication configuration)
+- ServiceControl instance running (provides authentication configuration) - See the hosting guide in ServiceControl docs for more info.
 - **HTTPS configured** - Authentication requires HTTPS for secure token transmission.
 See [HTTPS Configuration](https-configuration.md) or [Reverse Proxy Testing](nginx-testing.md) for setup options.
 - (Optional) An OIDC identity provider for testing authenticated scenarios